norcams/fpm-refinery/README.rst

 fpm-refinery
 ============

-*simple vagrant env for fpm/fpm-cookery*
+*simple vagrant env for automated package building using fpm, fpm-cookery or omnibus*

 Built with